YoannDupont/SEM-tutorial/readme.md

 - for `select workflow` click on `cuisine.xml`;
 - click on the `train` button in the bottom of the window to launch the training (neural networks are not in SEM... yet).

-The model should be automaticaly copied to the right location, but if it is not the case, please refer to the manual (fr: section "lancer l'entraînement"; en: "Launch Training").
+The model should be automatically copied to the right location, but if it is not the case, please refer to the manual (fr: section "lancer l'entraînement"; en: "Launch Training").

 ## Label a document

 After training a model, you need to systematically load the worklow again (models are not automatically reloaded).
 To do that: `File ==> load master` or `Alt+f ==> m` and choose the `cuisine.xml` workflow.

-Once loaded the `tag document` button should become clickable.
-To tag a document, simply select a document without annotations and click on `tag document` button in the upper left corner (at the time of writing this).
+Once the workflow loaded, the `tag document` button should become clickable.
+To tag a document, simply select a document without annotations and click on the `tag document` button in the upper left corner (at the time of writing this).
 If you do not have any annotation, well, tough luck.

 ## Saving your work